Alioth4J/corneast/corneast-deploy/README.md

 Here is an example of deploying **one** cluster.
 You may repeat this operation several times to deploy other clusters.
 Note that you need to use your own arguments in the following bash statements.

 > Please look into the config file of Redis sentinel (sentinel-*.conf), you have to change the real master ip in it.
+>
+> - If using docker instance name, it won't work.
+> - If setting the wrong ip, an exception will occur.
+>
-If using docker instance name, it won't work.
-You can get the master ip with the following command:
+> You can get the master ip with the following command:
 > ```bash
 > sudo docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' <container_name_or_id>
 > ```